Skip to main content

 Step 1: Earn a Bachelor's Degree

-A bachelor's degree is required to get into medical school.
+bachelor's degree is required to get into medical school.
 Medical schools seek applicants who have a broad educational background, a solid foundation in the natural sciences and experience in healthcare settings.
 While a specific major is not required, all medical school applicants need to complete undergraduate coursework in biology, physics, chemistry and mathematics.

 Students can gain healthcare experience while in school by volunteering in hospitals, clinics or other healthcare environments.
 This is a good way for students to make sure they want to become doctors before committing to medical school.